krishashah911/bank-transaction.github.io/README.md

 3.Open the .ipymb file in Jupyter Notebook

-4.Upload the .xlxs file in Jupyter Notebook
+4.Upload the .xlsx file in Jupyter Notebook